Anusree001/SC1015-mini-project/README.md

 # Conclusion
-For models that give a more accurate prediction, they are mostly regions with a higher number of developed countries.Factors affecting happiness level in developed countries is different from that of developing countries, hence we cannot generalise the variables to predict happiness index.
+For models that give a more accurate prediction, they are mostly regions with a higher number of developed countries.
+Factors affecting happiness level in developed countries is different from that of developing countries, hence we cannot generalise the variables to predict happiness index.

 # What we learned
 1. Random Forest regression